CathedralCode/Builder/README.md

 Cathedral Builder
 =================

-Zend framework 2 database layer builder with a simple UI.
+Zend framework 2 database layer builder with a simple UI and many features.

 Creates classes based on: